 According to the Registration Statement, each Share will represent a fractional undivided beneficial interest in and ownership of the Trust.
-The Trust's assets will consist only of LTC and cash.

-According to the Registration Statement, the Trust is not a fund registered under the Investment Company Act of 1940, as amended.8 Further, the Trust is not a commodity pool for purposes of the Commodity Exchange Act of 1936, as amended (the "CEA"), and the Sponsor is not subject to regulation by the Commodity Futures Trading Commission (the "CFTC") as a commodity pool operator or a commodity trading advisor in connection with the Shares.
+The Trust's assets will consist only of HBAR and cash.
+According to the Registration Statement, the Trust is not a fund registered under the Investment Company Act of 1940, as amended.6 Further, the Trust is not a commodity pool for purposes of the Commodity Exchange Act of 1936, as amended (the "CEA"), and the Sponsor is not subject to regulation by the Commodity Futures Trading Commission (the "CFTC") as a commodity pool operator or a commodity trading advisor in connection with the Shares.

-Neither the Trust, nor the Sponsor, nor the Custodian, nor any other person associated with the Trust will, directly or indirectly, engage in action where any portion of the Trust's LTC is used to earn additional LTC or generate rewards or other income.
 The Trust will not acquire and will disclaim any incidental right ("IR") or IR asset received, for example as a result of forks or airdrops, and such assets will not be taken into account for purposes of determining the Trust's net asset value ("NAV").